Keysight/python-trsfile/README.md

 ```

 ## Documentation
-The full documentation is available in the `doc` folder with a readable version on [readthedocs](https://trsfile.readthedocs.io/en/latest).
+The full documentation is available in the `doc` folder with a readable version on [Read the Docs](https://trsfile.readthedocs.io/).

 ## Testing
 The library supports Python `unittest` module and the tests can be executed with the following command: